Emily Dickinson, "Experience is the Angled Road" (910)

 Of more interest to me is how Trump shapes what is and is not acceptable.
 I'm wondering about his recent endorsement of a migrant fighting league.
 How he calls migrants "tough," credits them with the resilience needed to make the journey, and then says it would be a great idea to have them fight in a UFC-style competition.
 I know I don't have to say this is absolutely disgusting.
 What I'm reflecting on is why it should lose him some support.
 If people have been hearing non-stop about how they should be afraid of an invasion–if right-wing media and its fellow travelers have been constantly hyping the threat of the most vulnerable–how does Trump not taking that paranoia seriously feel?

 What I have to realize is that I'm a fool for believing that there was ever any logic to "I have a right to panic so much that others have to experience consequences."
-Naomi Klein in Doppelganger talks about an enormously popular Nazi cartoon where Jews were depicted as both taking all the money and being a Communist threat.
+Naomi Klein in Doppelganger talks about an enormously popular Nazi cartoon where Jewish people were depicted as both taking all the money and being a Communist threat.
 Seeing migrants as a threat has nothing to do with the actual issue.
 There are lots of people who want to say they're special because they have a big wall.
 The line on the map is a claim to inherent goodness.

 Ta-Nehisi Coates on the Longform Podcast